mitranim/statil/readme.md

 only one meta file.

 A metadata file describes the current directory, and its `files:` key describes files in the directory.
-Each file's metadata is assigned to the locals object passed to the template when rendering that file.
+Each file's legend is assigned to the locals object passed to the template when rendering that file.

 ## ToDo / WIP